 Founded in 1970, Temperform is a multi-alloy, mostly stainless steel, foundry.
-Temperform specializes in manufacturing corrosion and abrasion resistant castings for the cement, mining, aircraft, pulp & paper, petrochemical, etc. industries.
+Temperform specializes in manufacturing corrosion and abrasion resistant castings for the cement, mining, aircraft, pulp & paper, petrochemical, oil & gas, etc. industries.
 Temperform has approximately 50 employees and usually operates four ten-hour shifts: from 4:00 am to 2:30 pm; Monday through Thursday; Fridays only if needed.
 Normally, pouring molten metal ends about 2 pm.
-Currently (2018-present), Temperform operates two ten-hour shifts (20 hours, 4:00 am thru 12:30 am) per day with Friday off.
+In CY 2018, Temperform operated two ten-hour shifts (20 hours, 4:00 am thru 12:30 am) per day with Friday off.
+However, in CY 2021, Temperform is operates only one 10-hour shift due to COVID-19 and labor shortage.
 Not all hours, molten metal pouring, sand burn-off, etc. take place.

-About January 15, 2020, C. A. Lawton Company (300 employees, 400-30,000 pounds larger gray & ductile iron castings) of De Pere, WI, and Temperform (50 employees, 10-6,000 smaller steel and stainless-steel castings) of Novi, MI, merged to create new specialty metals platform.
+About January 15, 2020, C. A. Lawton Company (300 employees, 400-30,000 pounds larger gray & ductile iron castings) of De Pere, WI, and Temperform (50 employees,10-6,000 smaller steel and stainless-steel castings) of Novi, MI, merged to create new specialty metals platform.
 Mr. Albritton will continue to be the president of Temperform of Novi.
+Currently (June 2021) Mr. Albritton's title is CTO.

 Casting process starts with wood patterns that are used to create a mold of sand, binder, and a catalyst.
 Foundry sand is high quality silica sand with uniform physical characteristics.

-Molten steel (2,200-3000 °F) is poured into the sand molds and allowed to cool and freeze to solid.
+Molten steel (2,200-3,000 °F) is poured into the sand molds and allowed to cool and freeze to solid.
 Metal is melted to molten phase using five (5) electric induction furnaces for both lines (2 lines: one small and the other large).
 Upon cooling and freezing, metal contracts allowing sand to separate from metal.
 The sand is separated and recycled / reused upon subjecting the sand to reclamation process including resin burn off.
-Make-up sand is added to make up for the losses.
+Make-up sand is added for the losses.
 The steel casting is wiped clean before shipment to the customer.
 Some finishing work such as cutting, grinding, etc. is performed as well.
 Two mold lines are used to set the materials (sand, binder, catalyst) in-place from the wood patterns.
 A refractory coating is applied to sand mold to prevent contamination of the part being molded by sand.
 Upon pouring molten metal, some resins and binders burn off due to high temperatures at an area near molten metal (up to 3-4 inches from molten metal).